perladvent/perldotcom/content/article/the-hijacking-of-perl-com.md

 ## Some lessons

-Obviously, this is an embarrassing situation, but it's not an uncommon story.
+Obviously this is an embarrassing situation, but it's not an uncommon story.
 This domain was registered in the early 90s, Tom Christiansen took control of it shortly after that, and basically kept paying the registration fees.
 Since it wasn't a nagging problem, the domain was left as it was.

-But, the web and web security have made a lot of progress in a couple of decades, especially in light of how cybercrime responded to incentives.
-The Perl.com domain wasn't using any of that.
 Features such as two-factor authentication probably would have saved us much of this trouble (although social engineering attacks tend to route around safeguards).